 Pre-approval, on the other hand, establishes your borrowing capacity more precisely, based on a number of factors including your credit score.
-The amount and the interest rate that National Bank offers you are guaranteed for 90 days.
+The amount and the interest rate that National Bank offers you are usually guaranteed for 90 days.
 Pre‑approval is free, and there is no obligation to take out a loan afterwards.

 Free of charge and under no obligation to take out a loan afterwards, pre-approval shows sellers and your real estate broker you’re a serious buyer.